This post can help you figure out which is the best choice of transport from JFK Airport to Times Square and other

 If speed is your priority then you can take the AirTrain and connect with the Long Island Railroad (LIRR), though it will cost you about twice as much as using the subway.

-Again, in the airport follow the signs to the AirTrain and take the Jamaica Station line.
+Again, at the airport follow the signs to the AirTrain and take the Jamaica Station line.

 Keep in mind when calculating the total cost, that you will likely have to pay more for a subway, bus, or taxi to where you are staying.